alexch/codelikethis/public/lessons/learn_to_code_with_javascript/objects.md

 # LAB: Class GPA

-* Given the following `grades` object.
-* All grades carry equal weight toward the GPA.
-* Write a function that calculates the GPA for the student.
+Please create a new file called `gpa.js`, and type in the following code (which defines a `grades` object and calls a `gpa` function):

 ```javascript
 let grades = {